cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

 The instructions here will use a fictional example (a Toaster) to describe the specific steps to take in order to easily add a custom module to the Cyclus framework.
-The module pursued here is a Facility type module which converts a `bread` Material Resource into a `Toast` Material Resource.
-In order to do this
+The module pursued here is a Facility type module which converts a `bread` Material Resource into a `toast` Material Resource.
+In order to do this,

 Creating New Models of the Existing Types
 -----------------------------------------